 Our employment law team have considerable experience in advising on IR35.

-Private sector firms will have to take responsibility for confirming the true status of their relationships with contractors from 6 April 2020.
+Private sector firms will have to take responsibility for confirming the true status of their relationships with consultants from 6 April 2021, this introduction having been delayed by a year due to the financial impact of the pandemic.

-IR35 (which is part of the off payroll working rules) is a set of regulations that intends to combat tax avoidance by consultants who are providing a service to clients via a personal services company (PSC) and would be considered, for tax purposes, to be an employee of the end user company.
+IR35 (also known as the “off-payroll working rules”) is a set of regulations that are intended to make sure that employment taxes are paid where a consultant provides their services via an intermediary (usually their own personal services company) and is considered, for tax purposes, to be an employee of the end user business.

-IR35 has often been criticised for being overly complex, disruptive to business and poorly executed by HMRC – in fact figures from 2017 show that the government department has lost 5 out of every 6 challenges to its IR35 related fines.
-In order to tackle the challenges associated with IR35, significant changes are being made in 2020 that will have a wide ranging impact both on end user companies and the consultants themselves.
+The existing rules have often been criticised for being overly complex, disruptive to business and poorly executed by HMRC – in fact, records show that the government department often loses the challenges to its related fines.
+To tackle those challenges, significant changes are being made in 2021 that will have a wide-ranging impact both on end user businesses and the consultants themselves.

 B P Collins can help...

-If you engage a consultant or currently provide your services as a consultant through a PSC, our clear advice is to act now to assess your engagements to see whether you fall within the rules.
+If you engage a consultant or currently provide your services as a consultant through an intermediary (such as your own personal services company), our clear advice is to act now to assess your engagements to see whether you fall within the rules.

-For end user companies, B P Collins can provide an onsite audit of your arrangements and give you a view as to whether an engagements falls within the rules and whether your agreement with your contractors should be restructured.
-Failure to do this could result in substantial tax liabilities and penalties for consultants and, if not corrected by 6 April 2020, this liability could extend to the engaging company.
+For end user businesses, B P Collins can provide an onsite audit of your arrangements and give you a view as to whether an engagement falls within the rules and whether your agreement with your consultants should be restructured.
+Failure to do this could result in substantial tax liabilities and penalties for consultants and, if not corrected by 6 April 2021, this liability could extend to the end user business.

-If you’re also unsure about whether the outcome of a CEST search is accurate and need an expert opinion, B P Collins can also help.
+If you are also unsure about making a CEST Application or are considering a CEST Outcome and need an expert opinion, B P Collins can also help.